Warsaw Pact invasion of Czechoslovakia: Invasion and intervention

 The invasion was well planned and coordinated; simultaneously with the border crossing by ground forces, a Soviet spetsnaz task force of the GRU (Spetsnaz GRU) captured Ruzyne International Airport in the early hours of the invasion.
 It began with a flight from Moscow which carried more than 100 agents in plain clothes and requested an emergency landing at the airport due to "engine failure".
 They quickly secured the airport and prepared the way for the huge forthcoming airlift, in which Antonov An-12 transport aircraft began arriving and unloading Soviet Airborne Forces equipped with artillery and light tanks.

 As the operation at the airport continued, columns of tanks and motorized rifle troops headed toward Prague and other major centers, meeting almost no resistance.
 Despite the fact that the Czechoslovak People's Army was one of the most advanced militaries in the Eastern Bloc, it failed to effectively resist the invasion due to its lack of an independent chain of command and the government's fears that it would side with the invaders as the Hungarian People's Army did during the Hungarian Revolution of 1956.
 The Czechoslovak People's Army was utterly defeated by the Warsaw Pact armies.

 During the attack of the Warsaw Pact armies, 137 Czechs and Slovaks were killed, and hundreds were wounded.
 Alexander Dubček called upon his people not to resist.
 The Central Committee, including Dubček, hunkered down at its headquarters as Soviet forces seized control of Prague.
 Eventually, paratroopers cut the building's telephone lines and stormed the building.
 Dubček was promptly arrested by the KGB and taken to Moscow along with several of his colleagues.
 Dubček and most of the reformers were returned to Prague on 27 August, and Dubček retained his post as the party's first secretary until he was forced to resign in April 1969 following the Czechoslovak Hockey Riots.

 The invasion was followed by a wave of emigration, largely of highly qualified people, unseen before and stopped shortly after (estimate: 70,000 immediately, 300,000 in total).
 Western countries allowed these people to immigrate without complications.

 Failure to prepare

 The Dubček regime took no steps to forestall a potential invasion, despite ominous troop movements by the Warsaw Pact.
-The Czechoslovak leadership believed that the Soviet Union and its allies would not invade, having believed that the summit at Čierna nad Tisou had smoothed out the differences between the two sides.
+The Czechoslovak leadership believed that the Soviet Union and its allies would not invade, having believed that the summit at Čierna and Tisou had smoothed out the differences between the two sides.
 They also believed that any invasion would be too costly, both because of domestic support for the reforms and because the international political outcry would be too significant, especially with the World Communist Conference coming up in November of that year.
 Czechoslovakia could have raised the costs of such an invasion by drumming up international support or making military preparations such as blocking roads and ramping up security of their airports, but they decided not to, paving the way for the invasion.